 Presentation Abstracts

-A black banner with white and gold text and two horizontal gold feathers has the following text: 2024 Southern Miss Institutional Repository Conference.
-April 25 and 26, 2024.
+A black banner with white and gold text and two horizontal gold feathers has the following text: April 24 and 25, 2025.
+2025 Southern Miss Institutional Repository Conference.
+Celebrating Ten Years.

 2024 Presentation Abstracts